everydaycode20/my-unsplash/server/README.md

 # Install dependencies
 $ npm install

-# Once build folder is pasted on this folder run the app
+# Once build folder from client is pasted on this folder, run the app
 $ npm start
 ```